-The Importance of a Financial Advisor
+The Importance of a Wealth Advisor

-What A Great Financial Advisor Is Not
+What A Great Wealth Advisor Is NOT

 Over the last two decades, the value of an advisor (broker or independent) has changed dramatically.
 Back in the day, the value was in their ability to “beat the market” by picking the right stocks, bonds or mutual funds on your behalf.
 The reality is, however, that most investors in the world cannot beat the market consistently.
-Historically, even if you didn’t think your advisor could beat the market, there just was no other option, if you wanted to invest you had to go through an advisor.
+Historically, even if you did not think your advisor could beat the market, there just was no other option, if you wanted to invest you had to go through an advisor.
 Fortunately, the tremendous growth of low-cost ETFs (Exchange Traded Funds) over the last 20 years, has provided a passive, direct option to investors.
-It allows investors to replicate the performance of the market for a fraction of the cost of active mutual funds that try to outperform the market.
+It allows them to replicate the performance of the market for a fraction of the cost of active mutual funds that try to outperform the market.

-This personal finance “black belt” assesses your current financial situation, considering your short and long-term goals, to determine the most efficient way of allocating resources to achieve them.
+This personal finance “black belt” assesses your current situation and considers your short and long-term goals to determine the most efficient way of allocating resources to achieve them.
 In other words, only the rich used to be able to afford it since to do it well, it takes a lot of work by trained experts.
-As portfolio management tasks have become more automated, great advisors have focused their value-added on financial planning.
+As portfolio management tasks have become more automated, great advisors have focused their value-added on wealth planning.

 They will do this using both hard and soft skills.
 They will have facts and historical insights at their disposal, demonstrating how emotional decisions have been damaging in the past, and they will remind you of your values and goals.
-Both these techniques will help you stay the course when you are tempted to make big decisions out of fear, anger, or greed.
+Both techniques will help you stay the course when you are tempted to make big decisions out of fear, anger, or greed.

 A great advisor empowers their clients through knowledge.
 They don’t tell you what to do but rather educates you as to the options, risks, and frameworks.
-Once you are on the same page and understand everything in plain language, you will be ready to make your own decisions with the guidance of the advisor.
+Once you are on the same page and understand everything in plain language, you will be ready to make your own decisions with the guidance of your wealth advisor.

-A great financial advisor will start all conversations with questions, not answers.
-They will want to understand what you value, your pain points, your goals, and aspirations.
+A great wealth advisor will start all conversations with questions, not answers.
+They will want to understand what you value, your pain points, your goals, and your aspirations.
 They will use their years of training and experience to create a thoughtful framework that will lead to a comprehensive plan of attack.
 This plan won’t be stored in your attic to be forgotten – the advisor will make sure it is a living breading dynamic document that changes as you evolve as a person.

 If you are considering hiring an RIA or broker:

-Ready to Get Started?
+Ready to Grow